 Nielsen to track viewing beyond broadcast platform

-In a move that could have major implications for television stations, Nielsen Media Research has announced that it will abandon media viewing measurement by handwritten diaries and expand its tracking to new platforms, including computers, iPods, video game players and mobile phones.
+In a move that could have major implications for television stations, Nielsen Media Research announced last week that it will abandon media viewing measurement by handwritten diaries and expand its tracking to new platforms, including computers, iPods, video game players and mobile phones.

 The handwritten diaries, distributed to families in certain markets during sweeps weeks, will completely disappear within five years, Nielsen said.